sathvikaithala/kickstarter-analysis/README.md

 * We also see that, so far, no plays have been canceled.

+In the second part of our analysis, we strove to determine the best time to launch Louise's campaign based on historical data for the same genre as her project -- to accomplish this, we focused only on the "theater" category.

 ![Outcomes by Launch](Outcomes%20by%20Launch%20-%20Challenge.png)

 * This plot helps us determine that the best time to launch a theater campaign is during the summer months of May and June.
 There are many successful campaigns that are launched in this time frame.